mithranm/study-buddy/README.md

 This project is in pre-release, we are looking for help on getting this into a first release ready state!

 Our plans for this project is to make a fully offline and easily customizable RAG system to aid in research/studying.
+You control your data.
+Make use of your hardware.
 ## Requirements
 ### Hardware

-* This was developed on a M1 Macbook Pro with 16gb RAM.
-YMMV with different hardware, we tried to keep cross-platform support in mind.
-We're going to expose the model choices in the frontend very soon, so you can run a model suitable for your hardware.
+This was developed on a M1 Macbook Pro with 16gb RAM.
+Your mileage shouldn't vary much with different hardware as we kept cross-platform support in mind and running ollama is your responsibility.
+You just need cpu + memory powerful enough to run MiniLM_L6_V2.

 ### Software

 * Ollama (running somewhere you can access)
 * Docker
 * Pyenv and Poetry
+* NodeJS

 ## Usage